ddhartma/Deep-Reinforcement-Learning-Project-Continuous-Control/Report.md

             - self.critic_target
         - use Adam optimizer (minibatch SGD with adaptive learning rate, momentum)
         - initialize Ornstein-Uhlenbeck noise
-        - initialize epsilon for epsilon-greedy policies
+        - (initialize epsilon for epsilon-greedy policies)
-        - initialize Replaybuffer: for storing each experienced tuple in this buffer.
-This buffer helps to reduce correlation between consecutive SARS tuples, by random sampling of experiences from this buffer
+        - initialize Replaybuffer: used to store experience tuples.
+This buffer reduces correlations between consecutive SARS tuples, by random sampling of experiences from this buffer

     - **step** function:
         - save experience in replay memory **self.memory**